ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 After 24 hours, if your `DKIM` box is red, please refer to the section [“Why does DKIM not work and appear in red in the OVHcloud Control Panel?”](#reddkim) of this guide.

-### Configuring DKIM manually for an OVHclou Email solution <a name="internal-dkim"></a>
+### Configuring DKIM manually for an OVHcloud Email solution <a name="internal-dkim"></a>

-For an Exchange or Email Pro platform, you must first retrieve your platform reference to configure your DKIM.
+To configure Exchange or Email Pro DKIM, you will first need to retrieve the internal reference of your Exchange or Email Pro service.

 Click on the tab below corresponding to your solution.